testorg-original/.github/profile/README.md

 I would also suggest just changing the old org name to the new orgname through the entire schema repo.
 It makes all other updates (`hubAdmin` in particular) easier with a find and replace.
 It also means that creating config using older versions of the schema with `create_*` functions will also use the updated org name.

+Finally, I suggest we fold all this into the release of the v3 schema.

 ## Actions

 ### [hubverse devs] (to facilitate smooth transition)